Summer Bucket List Ideas … and Bucket

 Summer bucket list ideas plus a super cute DIY summer bucket list BUCKET!
 So fun!

-To make our summer bucket list bucket I used an old yogurt container, construction paper, clothes pinscolored craft tape and markers.
-(These are affiliate links.
-Thanks for supporting A Mom with a Lesson Plan.)
+To make our summer bucket list bucket, I used an old yogurt container, construction paper, clothespins, colored craft tape, and markers.

 20 Summer Bucket List Ideas